striking close up image of a stunning dark bay horses head, focused on the eye & against a soft pale gold mottled background.

 Last November I was thrilled that two of my works were shortlisted into the Top Ten (Equine) with The Guild of Photographers, so really didn't have any excuse to feel "flat".
 Yet, instead of bounding enthusiastically into a new year (of the Fire Horse no less) I found myself ruminating over another long, hard slog stretching far into the soggy distance just to keep the leccie bill paid...

-Of course there are problems beyond the scope of this auld mare's blog - but quite apart from the unsustainable drain on already challenged global resources, we run the risk of losing those trained, experienced eyes in our generations to come.
-Will text-prompts hang framed in art galleries one day & will Androids Dream of Electric Sheep?
+Of course there are problems beyond the scope of this auld mare's blog - quite apart from the unsustainable drain on already challenged global resources, we run the risk of losing those trained, experienced eyes in generations to come.
+Will text-prompts hang framed in galleries one day?...& will anyone venture to view them?

 REFLECTION '25